 Speaker 2: The sun is a camera, which operates only in black and white.
 White, white, white is the colour of [Terror].
 In the eyes, nothing remains but egg white and cheese.
 Blackness and underground, black room, always black is experience.
-The sun is counting assertions, automobile wheel and on the Palestinian's head rolls a truck.
-A concrete roof collapsed on 500 bodies and the sun took a picture for the CIA's archives.
+The sun is counting assertions, automobile wheel and on the Palestinians head rolls a truck.
+A concrete roof collapsed on 500 bodies and the son took a picture for the CIA's archives.
 Sun camera, majestic lens, prints of the gaze.
-White, white, white is the result of the sun's clicking.
+White, white, white is the result of the son's clicking.

-Speaker 7: (singing in Arabic)
+Speaker 7: (singing).

 Sophia: I just had the dream again.
 Usually I wake up before the doves.
 But this time they were sitting on a TV covered in shit.
 Someone was singing in the sunshine and the doves were trying to turn the TV off.
 They were complaining about humans can't sing.
-They reminded me of that Etel line - "a pink dove shatters a human face."
+They reminded me of the Etel Adnan - where a pink dove shatters a human face.
 Anyway, they were gossiping about solar warping over and one of them like, "Hey, Coo, you see the metal angel fall out the sky today?"
 And the other one's like, "Yeah, mother ships Sycorax.
-There weren't any survivors," and the other bird's like, "Nah, I heard that there is a survivor, she came back, but there's no tongue," and the other one's like, "What kind of a monster would do that?"
+There weren't any survivors," and the other bird's like, "Nah, I heard that there is a survivor she came back without a tongue," and the other one's like, "What kind of a monster would do that?"
 And they sing and the other dove's like, "No," and the other bird's like, "Damn."